Skip to main content

 2

-Press Enter to save.
+Update the Chat name field and save.
 Meaningful names make chats easier to find later, especially in long lists.

 Managing a chat